List of VeggieTales characters: Callie Flower

 Callie Flower (introduced 2015) is a young cauliflower who is friends with Junior and Laura.
-She first appeared in VeggieTales in the House in the aptly titled episode "Callie Flower."
+She first appeared in VeggieTales in the House in the aptly titled episode "Callie Flower".
 In the episode, Laura befriends Callie and learns how to be accepting of other people differences.
-Callie also struggles with a bully in the episode, Corneilus, who makes fun of her due to her interest in insects.
+Callie also struggles with a bully in the episode, Cornelius, who makes fun of her due to her interest in insects.
 Callie later appeared as a recurring character in The VeggieTales Show, starting with the episode, "A Lifetime Supply of Joy".